IrinaVKuznetsova/OmicsVolcano/docs/HelpPage.md

 * **Mitochondrial Process** tab enables to explore mitochondrial processes present in the data
-&nbsp;&nbsp;&nbsp;&nbsp; * initial image highlights all mitochondrial genes present in the data vs nuclear genes
+&nbsp;&nbsp;&nbsp;&nbsp; * default image highlights all mitochondrial genes present in the data vs nuclear genes
 &nbsp;&nbsp;&nbsp;&nbsp; * select organism
 &nbsp;&nbsp;&nbsp;&nbsp; * select process of interest
 **Note:** User can chose which gene label(s) of the selected process are seen on the plot